emsesp/docs/Support.md

 ### Support Community

-- [EMS-ESP Support Chat](https://discord.gg/3J3GgnzpyT): For support, troubleshooting and general questions.
+- [Discord Chat](https://discord.gg/3J3GgnzpyT): For support, troubleshooting and general questions.
 You have better chances to get fast answers from members of the community
 - [Search in GitHub Issues](https://github.com/emsesp/EMS-ESP/issues): You might find an answer to your question by searching current or closed issues

 ### Creating an new request